ak0ska/flyem-dockerfiles/dvid/README.md

 This container launches the [DVID](https://github.com/janelia-flyem/dvid) server on container port 8000 with a DVID database located at /var/dvid/db.
 It also deploys the [dvid-console](https://github.com/janelia-flyem/dvid-console) frontend.

-To run the image (dvid log info will show in standard out):
+To run the image named flyem/dvid (dvid log is written to /data/logs):

     % docker run --volumes-from <OPT:VOLUME> -p <PORT>:8000 -it flyem/dvid